 The currency used in Italy is the euro, whose official abbreviation is EUR.
 The symbol of the euro is a stylized E: €.

 Frommer's lists exact prices in the local currency, euros.
 However, rates fluctuate, so before departing consult a currency exchange website such as www.xe.com to check up-to-the-minute rates.
-The price of meals at a trattoria serving home-cooked meals is much more affordable than in New York or London, (expect to pay no more than 20€ to 30€ for a full meal for two).
+The price of meals at a trattoria serving home-cooked meals is much more affordable than in New York or London (expect to pay no more than 20€ to 30€ for a full meal for two).
 Bus fares in Palermo are the most expensive in Italy although, at 1.30€, U.K. visitors will find them very reasonable in comparison to prices at home.

 The easiest and best way to get cash away from home is from an ATM (automated teller machine).
 ATMs are found in all Sicilian cities, towns, and villages that have a bank.
 Be sure you know your personal identification number (PIN) before you leave home and be sure to find out your daily withdrawal limit before you depart.
 Also keep in mind that many banks impose a fee every time a card is used at a different bank's ATM, and that fee can be higher for international transactions (up to $5 or more) than for domestic ones.
 On top of this, the bank from which you withdraw cash may charge its own fee.
 For international withdrawal fees, ask your bank.
 That being said, the fees will ALWAYS be less than those of international currency exchange stores.

 Important note: Make sure that the PINs on your bank cards and credit cards will work in Sicily.
 You'll need a four-digit code (six digits won't work).